mfbonfigli/go_cesium_tiler/README.md

 ## Changelog
 ##### Version 2.0.0
 * Most of the code has been rewritten from the ground up, achieving much faster tiling with lower memory usage
+* Uses Proj v9.5.0: all projections supported by the Proj library are automatically supported by gocesiumtiler.
+* Experimentally supports 3D Tiles v1.1 (GLTF) in addition to v1.0 (PNTS)
 * Allows merging multiple LAS files into a single 3D tile
 * New options to fine tune the sampling quality: min points per tile, resolution and max tree depth
+* Ready to be used as part of other go packages with an easy to use interface
+* Vends the mutator interface, to programmatically alter points and point attributes as they are read
+* Can automatically subsample input point clouds using a simple random sampling scheme
+* Points are now expressed relative to a local cartesian reference system with Z-up.
+This results in tighter tile bounds, and now shaders can utilize the local Z coordinate for elevation-based shading, which was not possible before.
 * Much higher unit test coverage
 * The tiler library can be used into external golang projects
 * The CLI has been rewritten from scratch, many options changed name or were added/removed